Miss Cleo: Psychic Readers Network

 In 2002, the Federal Trade Commission charged the company's owners and Harris' promoters, Steven Feder and Peter Stolz, with deceptive advertising, billing, and collection practices; Harris was not indicted.
 The network had billed its victims for an estimated $1 billion.
-Her promoters agreed to settle by paying a $5 million fine to the Federal Trade Commission, as well a combined debt forgiveness and refund checks to callers which came to a monumental $500 million.
+Her promoters agreed to settle by paying a $5 million fine to the Federal Trade Commission, as well debt forgiveness to callers which came to $500 million and returning any uncashed checks that had been sent by callers.
 It emerged during a lawsuit in Florida that Harris had been born in Los Angeles, and that her parents were American citizens.

 The state of Florida also sued Harris under a provision of the law that allowed spokespeople to be held liable.
 Dave Aronberg of the Florida Attorney General’s Office led the state’s case against her.
 His successor dropped the charges.

 After Psychic Readers Network

 On July 11, 2001, Harris started a company, Waghwaan Entertainment.

 Harris voiced the character of Auntie Poulet in the 2002 video game Grand Theft Auto: Vice City.

 In 2003, the New York Daily News reported that TV music network Fuse had signed Harris as a spokeswoman.
 In early 2005, Harris was reportedly appearing on television as Miss Cleo in advertisements for a used car dealership in Florida, according to the Broward-Palm Beach New Times.

 Harris offered "readings", priced from $75 to $250, and "weddings", priced from $350 and up.
 Harris had a podcast.

 In September 2007, Harris released a spoken-word CD, Convicted for My Beliefs.

 Under the name Cleomili Harris she spoke, from Toronto, about her experiences at the Psychic Readers Network in the 2014 documentary Hotline, which focuses on the history of telephone hotlines.